 Add 140 milliliters of deionized water, and then 20 milliliters of hydrogen peroxide [1-TXT].
 Look for golden particles of graphene oxide to appear as a result [2].

+A Talent adds deionized water

-Talent adds deionized water and hydrogen peroxide.
-TEXT: 30% H2O2
+B Talent adds hydrogen peroxide. {This shot was split to two parts.} TEXT: 30% H2O2

 CU: Golden particles of graphene oxide appear in the beaker.